1. G-quadruplex Assembly¶

 recognizable, but the top-level container changes.

-local couplings depend on the chosen telomeric fold type.
+couplings depend on the chosen telomeric fold type.

 That is the key modeling shift.
 The script does not manually calculate global quartet coordinates or micromanage each quadriplex placement.
 It prepares the hierarchy, registers it with the simulation, and lets the top-level object class drive construction downward.